woaproject/poa-scripts-validator/README.md

-# Scripts for Validator node
+# WOA Scripts for Validator node

 ## Transfer of reward from mining key to payout key